nuxeo/nuxeo-studio-community-cookbook/modules/nuxeo/virtual-tree/README.md

 <img src="README-Images/overview.png" alt="Virtual Tree" width="800">

+The element calls operations server side
+* One returns the unique values to display in the tree view, depending one the line selected
-The element calls an operation server side that returns the expected configuration for the tree, allowing to display different virtual tree views, with based on different fields.
+* One returns the expected configuration for the tree.
+This allows for displaying different virtual tree views, based on different fields.
 You can also just change the `virtual-tree` and hard code the value if you wish, of course.

 The expected JSON has 2 required properties: